saichaitanya50/projects/README.md

-- 👋 Hi, I’m @saichaitanya50
+- 👋 Hi, I’m @saichaitanya
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently exploring ML and AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data science related projects
-- 📫 How to reach me ...
+- 📫 You can reach me on chatni.chatni50@gmail.com

 <!---
 saichaitanya50/saichaitanya50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.